Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free (up to 2 projects).
 Paid plans start at $4/user/month.

-The main constraint is the free plan.
-Five members and only 2 project dashboards is quite limiting for anything beyond a very small team.
+Portfolio views give managers a high-level overview of all active projects in one screen, useful when overseeing multiple simultaneous initiatives.
+The main constraint is the free plan, where five members and only 2 project dashboards makes it genuinely limited for anything beyond a very small team.

 Pros: